Skip to main content

 How to Import Variables from Files

-To import a variable from another file in Python, you need to use the import statement.
+To import a variable in Python, you need to use the import statement.
 Suppose you have a Python file named file1.py which contains a variable named my_variable.

 # file2.py